pregnant woman on the beach during sunset

 1. There are midwives employed by the hospital to attend births.
 You will work with the midwife(s) that are on shift when you give birth.
 No action is needed form your part.

 2. There are freelance midwives, who cover prenatal and postnatal (Wochenbett and beyond) appointments.
 If you'd like to have a prenatal and/or postnatal midwife, contact those near you as soon as possible (more on this below.)
-(Usually the same midwife will cover the pre- and postnatal appointments.)
+Usually the same midwife will cover the pre- and postnatal appointments.

-3. As an in-between, there are so called “Beleghebammen”, who are self-employed but affiliated with a specific hospital where they attend the birth with the family.
+3. As an in-between, there are so called “Beleghebammen” (attending midwives), who are self-employed but affiliated with a specific hospital where they attend the birth with the family.
 They will be on call for you during the last few weeks of your pregnancy and will attend the birth, giving you 1-on-1 midwife care.
 If you'd like to have a Beleghebamme, contact those near you as soon as possible (more on this below.)

-4. Finally, there are midwives offering home births (Hausgeburtshebammen) and those delivering babies at a birthing center.
+4. Finally, there are midwives offering home births ("Hausgeburtshebammen") and those delivering babies at a birthing center.
 If you'd like to give birth at home or at a birthing center, look into this as soon as possible (more on this below.)

 Why should I get a midwife?